robclewley/fovea/README.md

 #####Adding PyDSTool Pointsets
-In the previous section, we saw how different _plotter2D_ add methods can be used to create the specifications of artists to be displayed in a Fovea GUI.
+In the previous section, we saw how different _Plotter_ add methods can be used to create the specifications of artists to be displayed in a Fovea GUI.
 Due to the importance of adding data to layers and the repition with which these methods will be called, the _diagnosticGUI_ method _add_dataPoints()_ is included to add multiple different kinds of artist simultaneously.
 In other words, _diagnosticGUI.add_dataPoints()_ attempts to translate any type of inputs it receives into the specifications in a layer's structure.

-In the simplest case, if @param data is a numpy array or a 2 or 3 dimensional list, _add_dataPoints()_ acts as a wrapper function, calling _plotter2D.add_data()_ with _add_dataPoints()_'s arguments.
+In the simplest case, if @param data is a numpy array or a 2 or 3 dimensional list, _add_dataPoints()_ acts as a wrapper function, calling _Plotter.add_data()_ with _add_dataPoints()_'s arguments.

 The bigger appeal of _add_dataPoints()_ is using it to convert PyDSTool Pointsets into different types of artists.
 Because a Pointsets is essentially a list of named arrays with arbitrary names provided by the user, @param coorddict is used to specify how each dimension in the Pointset is supposed to be used to create an artist.
 They keys of coorddict should be the names of only those dimensions of the Pointset the user wishes to be represented graphically.
 For instance, a Pointset may include dimensions for x and y positions of a trajectory (named 'posx' and 'posy' respectively), in addition to the velocity of that trajectory (named 'velx' and 'vely') at each timestep.
 If the user wishes to plot out the trajectory and a graph of its changing velocity (while perhaps not including some fifth, irrelevant variable 'var' from the graph), they do this by adding each desired variable as a key in coorddict.